vercel/next.js/docs/advanced-features/compiler.md

 Allows to modularize imports, similar to [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports).

-Transforms member style imports of packages that use “barrel files” (files that re-exports other modules):
+Transforms member style imports of packages that use a “barrel file” (a single file that re-exports other modules):

 ```js
 import { Row, Grid as MyGrid } from 'react-bootstrap'